JasonXuDeveloper/Realtime-Socket-Chat/README.md

 3. Decompress ZIP
 4. Go to Unity-DEMO/Asstes/Scenes
 5. Double click file: "DEMO SCENE.unity"
+6. On hierarchy, select SocketIO, and on inspector, change ws://127.0.0.1:4567/socket.io/?EIO=4&transport=websocket to you ip address (ws://your_ip:4567/socket.io/?EIO=4&transport=websocket)
-6. Run it and enjoy your chatroom!
+7. Run it and enjoy your chatroom!

 ## C# Cores
 #### Client.cs